montemurroPaolo/autograder/README.md

 ### V 1.5
 - Different output for different errors:
-	- COMPILING: If the code produces an error while compiling, the grade is 0, and the error is printed on gradescope.
+	- COMPILING: The grader outputs the code of the line that contains an error, and the R message
-	- NAMING: if the grader can't find the variable to grade in the student's environment, will output a message
+	- NAMING: The grader recognizeS if the variable is not present and outputs a standardized message
-	- VALUE: the numeric result error remains unchanged.
+	- EVALUATION: The grader provides user-generated or R-generated feedback.
 - Created the function return_0_grade
 - 7 tests made.
 Stored in folder test submissions